danioxoli/FOSS4G_contributors/README.md

 #### How to run
 -  Download the Repository
--  Open a termina and browse to the downloaded Repository folder
+-  Open a terminal and browse to the downloaded Repository folder
 -  run 'npm install'
 -  edit _bin/githubcontrib.js_ and insert your AUTH token (you can change the other preferences)
 -  edit _bin/getLocation.js_ and insert your AUTH token (you can change the other preferences)
--  run node _bin/githubcontrib.js_ to generate the output file with the list of user per repository
+-  run _node bin/githubcontrib.js_ to generate the output file with the list of user per repository
--  run node _bin/getlocation.js_ to generate the output file with nationalities
+-  run _node bin/getlocation.js_ to generate the output file with nationalities

 #### Files & Locations
 -  _input/repo_list.csv_: CSV with repositories, you can manually modify this list to add or remove repositories to be inquired